Self-Compassion: Creating an Environment for Growth

 Life is difficult—full of hazards.
 People threatening our well-being.
 For many, living is scary.
-The anxiety of living creates adaptations of thought to soothe the fears.
-Many adaptations lose utility as we pass into adulthood; but creatures of habit don’t easily change.
-We drift from the reality of the frail and fallible human condition drifting to a self-conceived world where we are strong.
+The anxiety of living forces adaptations to thought to soothe the fears.
+Many adaptations lose utility as we move into adulthood; but creatures of habit don’t easily change.
+Our perceptions ignore the reality of our frail and fallible human condition drifting to a self-conceived world where we are strong.
 Our minds avoid contemplations that terrorize peace, bullying our stability.
-The realization of weakness provokes emotions, immediate defensive responses rescue the straggler, avoiding recognition of flaws that invade and strangle hopes.
-But improvement is doomed to self-protective blindness.
+The realization of weakness provokes emotions where we draw upon defensive thoughts to rescue, avoiding recognition of flaws that invade and strangle hopes.
+But improvement is doomed by self-protective blindness.
 We must first see, and then constructively approach.

-If weakness painful ignites shame, poking our sensitive egos, we automatically protect by conveniently overlook our faults and smoothly projecting cause where we can self-righteously blame.
-From an internal perspective, not having a weakness and not noticing a weakness appears the same.
+If acknowledging weakness painful ignites shame, poking our sensitive egos, we automatically protect by conveniently overlook our faults and smoothly projecting cause where we can self-righteously blame.
+From an internal perspective, not having any personal weakness and not noticing any personal weakness appear the same.

 We accept the conceptual idea of imperfection; a few brazenly don’t (we usually avoid those narcissistic brutes—or vote them into office).
-But typically, we accept that we aren’t perfect isn’t helpful.
-General acceptance is dandy but only by identifying specific points do we empower change.
-But here in the nitty-gritty of imperfection, knowledge tears into sensitivities, grating self-worth, weighing down with the burden of shame.
-Elevating beyond our current existence, we must accept knowledge that is embedded in specific imperfections.
-Here we find the information necessary for change.
+But typically, we accept that we aren’t perfect.
+General acceptance is dandy but without identifying specific imperfections, we are powerless to change.
+But here in the nitty-gritty of flaws, knowledge tears into sensitivities, grating self-worth, weighing down with burdensome shame and guilt.
+If we want to transcend our current existence, we must accept knowledge embedded in these specific imperfections.
+Here we find information necessary for change.

-We naturally treat personal characteristics that make us feel good, coddling our strengths and abandoning our weaknesses.
+We naturally nurture personal characteristics that make us feel good, coddling our strengths and abandoning our weaknesses.
 We feel warm when pondering strengths.
-We must reach deeper to offer gentleness to weakness.
+We must reach deeper, offering gentleness to the flaws as well.
 This is the essence of compassion.
-Self-directed compassion expresses kindness even through the mistakes.
-We can love despite the flaws, addictions and self-destructions.
-We may dislike the behaviors and tirelessly work to change; but still compassionately accept the blemishes as part of the whole—a struggling but worthy human being.
-We all survive despite our flaws, working through challenging environments, stumbling through mistakes; but ultimately emerging on top.
+Self-directed compassion expresses kindness even with notable mistakes.
+We can love despite our flaws, addictions and self-destructions.
+We may dislike the behaviors and tirelessly work to change; but still must compassionately accept the blemishes as part of the whole—a struggling but worthy human being.
+We survive despite our flaws, working through challenging environments, stumbling through mistakes; but ultimately emerging on top.

-Acceptance of imperfection provides security for explorations into the soul without overwhelm.
+Our self-acceptance provides security that encourages explorations into the soul.
 Isn’t that what we needed from our parents?
-The child’s courage to explore stems from a foundational knowledge of an ever-present base.
-Only when the child knows parental support waits will the child venture into new environments; danger without a trusted escape overwhelms.
+The child’s courage to explore stems from a foundational knowledge of an ever-present safety zone—a home base.
+Only when the child knows parental support is available for beckoning does the child venture into new environments; danger without a trusted escape overwhelms.
 We have no capacity to escape if we venture into harm and have nowhere to recover.

-Through acceptance, the self-imposed demands for perfection no longer burden the inner-child.
-Recognizing flaws no longer strikes the delicate self with impunity but opens opportunities.
+With self-acceptance, the demands for perfection no longer burden our inner-child.
+Recognizing flaws no longer strikes the delicate self with impunity.
+Our safe base opens new opportunities.
 We compassionately embrace the vulnerable and frightened inner-child, not because he is perfect but because she is loved.
-By responding compassionately to weakness, we create a nourishing environment for growth.
-The person who tends their spirit with kindness also treats the soul with compassionate action, abandoning people and places that harmfully attack our sense of safety.
-Harsh inner environments seek collusion from the outside, our meanness to ourselves lends to connections on the outside that support our judgments of undeservedness.
+By responding compassionately to weakness, we create a protective environment that stimulates growth.
+The person who compassionately tends to their spirit with kindness also treats the soul with compassionate action, abandoning people and places that harmfully attack our sense of safety.
+Harsh inner environments seek collusion from the outside, our meanness to ourselves lends to abusive connections on the outside, supporting self-judgments of undeservedness.

 As adults, we have the power to create kind environments—inside and out.
 By embracing our perfectly-imperfect human condition and acknowledging weaknesses, we nurture growth.
 This is self-compassion.
 Life is still difficult, but success and flourishing doesn’t demand perfection.
 We are adaptable.
 We face the demands—fail at times; succeed at times—and continue forward, reaping the rewards of courage and kindness.